5 Customer Service Myths That Hurt Productivity

 - collect customer satisfaction and offer better customer service

-Measuring the right metrics will allow you to visualize common patterns and act on them – thus getting you in the mode of constant improvement.
+Measuring the right customer service metrics will allow you to visualize common patterns and act on them – thus getting you in the mode of perpetual improvement.

 3. I want to personally deal with every ticket

 Time is something we want more of, and something we have trouble managing at the same time.
 Some tickets may be important yet not urgent, while others are urgent but not important.
 When you lump them all in one queue, you end up with a lot of wasted time.

 Few customer issues are truly unique.
 More often than not, your customer is approaching you with a problem that you’ve seen before, and will likely see again.

 - The same issue that 100 other customers have dealt with

 - A clarification on something that was confusing to them, and many others